FrozenBirdXD/2023-hacking-challenge-writeup/Steganographie/Augsburg International.md

 There are artifacts in the lower half of the picture, but they don't really mean anything.
 It's just a hint that something is in the middle of the file.

 ## Solution
-This is a very easy problem since you can just open the file with a text editor like notepad.
-The flag can be found by just searching for "*HSA*" in the file and the flag is just hidden in the middle of the file in plaintext.
+When we open the file with a text editor like Notepad, we can see that there is more data besides the picture data.
+The flag can be found by just searching for "*HSA*" in the file and the flag is just hidden in the middle of the file in plain text.

 Flag: **HSAINNOS{Zwetschgendatschi}**.